What is Gardasil 9?

 - Precancerous cervical, vaginal, vulvar, and anal lesions

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV includes recommendations on the use of Gardasil 9 in people living with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the use of Gardasil 9 in people living with HIV.

 What should I tell my health care provider before receiving Gardasil 9?